Cyber Security and Privacy (CyberSP) Cluster

 University of Central Florida

-- There are close to 40 PhD students in the Cluster, and several Postdoctoral Researchers
+There are 45 PhD students in the Cluster, and several Postdoctoral Researchers